-It has been many weeks since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic so, we are very pleased to plan for a safe re-opening to the new ‘Normal’ but retaining all our features and ambiance that make us so special.
+It has been many months since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic.

 We are small and rural so, there is naturally, less chance of coming into contact with lots of people.

-We have used the time to look at areas where we can improve and how we can make your stay safe.
+We have used the time to look at areas where we can improve and how we can make your stay safer.

 We have painted, sanded, planted and revamped.
 And as we are so lucky to live in this beautiful area, we have explored and found even more special places for you to visit.

-So how do we get back to a world of welcoming guests again?
+So how did we get back to a world of welcoming guests again?
 It goes without saying that yours and our health and safety is priority.
-Over the coming days/weeks/months we have adjusted our new ways of doing things and taken measures to the next level so that guests continue to have confidence that they are safe as can be.
+We adjusted our ways of doing things and took measures to the next level so that guests continue to have confidence that they are safe as can be.

 However, there is a balance to strike, and it is important that we carry out our adjustments in a way that is true to who we are and what we believe in.
 Now, more than ever, people need the time and space to be at their happiest and most relaxed but feel confident that the everything has been done to protect them.